 Local government strategies to protect groundwater

-Groundwater can, and in some places has, become contaminated.
-Local government is best-suited to prevent contamination from occurring but seldom uses these 11 zoning tools at their disposal to do so.
+Groundwater can, and in some places has already, become contaminated.
+Local government is best-suited to prevent contamination from occurring with straightforward planning and zoning tools at their disposal.

 Why might you want to bring these practices to your community?
 Three practical reasons: drinking water supplies, businesses, and ecosystem dependence.
 Also hunting, fishing, tourism and aesthetic benefits flow from unpolluted fresh water.